blab/zika-seq/protocols/primer-pool-recipe.md

 # Primer pool recipe

-Prepare two primer pools by mixing equal volumes of each 10 µM primer.
-To help normalize sequencing coverage different primer should be pooled at different concentrations.
+Prepare two primer pools by mixing equal volumes of each primer.
+To help normalize sequencing coverage, different primers should be pooled at different concentrations.
 Below you will find which primers should be pooled at 10 uM, 50uM, or 100uM.

 ### The following primers should be pooled at a concentration of **10 uM**: